sci-42ver/SICP_SDF/sicp_exercise.md

 - I mainly follow the wiki.
   Then I read this repo codes.
   - *repo read up to* (notice from about 2.42, I only gives a glimpse of these solutions and  probably they are already in schemewiki).
-    I have read repo solution chapter 1,2.1~65 (This line is kept to avoid forgetting to check this repo solution). repo solution may be better like 1.7.
+    I have read repo solution chapter 1,2.1~71 (This line is kept to avoid forgetting to check this repo solution). repo solution may be better like 1.7.
     - I assumed the solution is either in the code or README but splitted into 2 parts where one is in the code and the other is in README.
 - *Comment style* I follow [this](http://community.schemewiki.org/?comment-style)
 - I always give *tests* but sometimes I didn't since tests actually don't ensure the correctness.
 - I won't dig into complexity analysis like exercise 2.64.
+# misc clipboard
+sci-42ver/SICP_SDF
 # racket notes
 - [cond](https://docs.racket-lang.org/reference/if.html#%28form._%28%28lib._racket%2Fprivate%2Fletstx-scheme..rkt%29._cond%29%29) uses `[]`
 # book lib locations